+- sickness

-• unavoidable medical or dental appointments (if possible, arrange these for after school or during school holidays)
+- unavoidable medical or dental appointments (if possible, arrange these for after school or during school holidays)

-days of religious observance
+- days of religious observance

 Attendance is monitored regularly and we will contact you if attendance drops below 96%.
-Any request for absence will not be authorised if your child's attendance is below 85%.

 If you know or think that your child is having difficulties attending school, you should contact the school.
 It is better to do this sooner rather than later, as most problems can be dealt with very quickly.